mohamed-abdul-fattah/electronics-store/readme.md

 127.0.0.1	electronics.dev
 127.0.0.1	staff.electronics.dev
 ```
-6. Finally run this command to enable the virtual host and reload the apache server
+6. Finally run this commands to enable the virtual host and reload the Apache server
 ```bash
 $ sudo a2ensite electronics.conf
 $ sudo systemctl reload apache2